jdjakub/papers/convivial-2020/manuscript.md

 > reveals some useful principles.
 There is more polyfilling (arrows and resizing is not in the
 > SVG substrate itself), but at least it's possible to add those (unlike in HTML)

-## Typical Requirements Of Common Software (and the work we must do to meet them)
+# Typical Requirements Of Common Software (and the work we must do to meet them)

-As programmers, we have a maxim along the lines of: when you find yourself repeating the same thing over and over again, factor it into a "thing" and let the computer do the duplication.
-Some consider the "design pattern" to be simply what a "language feature" looks like when it's not part of the syntax.

-> The jump from very general abstraction idea to design patterns and language features in the
-> above is not exactly clear - it would be good to help the reader understand why are you
-> talking about this here.

-As I developed OROM/SVG I found myself implementing many patterns.
-It seems that languages are often at the wrong level of abstraction for the requirements of common software, necessitating the same boilerplate per project just to get up to basic functionality.
-This burden either falls on the author, or on the wider community to build and maintain higher-level frameworks, syntax extensions, etc.

-By contrast, these languages seem much better adapted to e.g. batch-mode printf()-centric applications.
-That they fail for the *common case* should be concerning.
-I will now present what seem to be the inevitable demands of this common case.

-> I'm not sure I understand what the above opening is trying to say - I suppose it might
-> be because it is quite high-level/general.
-What is this section about more specifically?
-> Is it about what certain kind of software consists of and what we need to build that?
-> I would also be a bit careful about things like "most modern software" below.
-It would be
-> good to instead characterize what kind of software are you interested in - end-user graphical
-> systems? (a microservice or something like that does not need SVG...)
+The "common case" of software present in our daily lives shares certain properties, such as being graphical and interactive.
+Such are expectations that "end-users" hold, consigned as they are to merely *consume* what programmers give them.
+But if we want to make "programming" more like "using", such expectations on *use* at least need to be acknowledged.
+In this section, I will present these and other seemingly *inevitable* demands of normal software, exemplified by OROM/SVG.
+I will comment how our programming platforms measure up to the task of helping us meet them, including my chosen platform of JavaScript and Web technologies.

 Clear for e.g. PowerPoint, but eg microservices: diagrams basic classes, dirs

-These are what consumers expect, but we want to being prog closer to user domain, not each time special case, but part of substrate
+These are what consumers expect, but we want to being prog **closer to user domain**, not each time special case, but part of substrate

+dom-spec substrates

 OROM/SVG supposed to exemplify this consistency